AnnaStuckert/DeepEnsampleGUI/README.md

 # napari plugin of Deep Ensample U-net for Image Segmentation
-This is the repository for developing a napari GUI for the deep ensamble U-net model presented in [Kaminski et al. (2021)](https://openreview.net/forum?id=PLSdnHPx-W6) and used in [Montañana-Rosell et al. (2023)](https://pubmed.ncbi.nlm.nih.gov/38820149/).
+This is the repository for developing a napari plugin for the deep ensamble U-net model presented in [Kaminski et al. (2021)](https://openreview.net/forum?id=PLSdnHPx-W6) and used in [Montañana-Rosell et al. (2023)](https://pubmed.ncbi.nlm.nih.gov/38820149/).

 In this repository, you will find the python translation of the R code used in [Montañana-Rosell et al. (2023)](https://pubmed.ncbi.nlm.nih.gov/38820149/) located in the *Montañana-Rosell translation* folder.
 You will also find the plugin in its current state.